Dua: Role in Islam

-There is a special emphasis on du'a in Muslim spirituality and early Muslims took great care to record the supplications of Muhammad and his family and transmit them to subsequent generations.
+There is a special emphasis on du'ā in Muslim spirituality and early Muslims took great care to record the supplications of Muhammad and his family and transmit them to subsequent generations.
 These traditions precipitated new genres of literature in which prophetic supplications were gathered together in single volumes that were memorized and taught.
-Collections such as al-Nawawi's Kitab al-Adhkar and Shams al-Din al-Jazari's al-Hisn al-Hasin exemplify this literary trend and gained significant currency among Muslim devotees keen to learn how Muhammad supplicated to God.
+Collections such as al-Nawawi's Kitab al-Adhkar and Shams al-Din (Allama Muhammad) al-Jazari's al-Hisn al-Hasin exemplify this literary trend and gained significant currency among Muslim devotees keen to learn how Muhammad supplicated to God.

 Over time, devotional literature on du'ā' has expanded beyond prophetic supplications.
 This devotional literature documents formulaic du'ā' of certain pious individuals.
-Popular du'as would include Muhammad al-Jazuli's Dala'il al-Khayrat, which at its peak spread throughout the Muslim world, and Abul Hasan ash-Shadhili's Hizb al-Bahr which also had widespread appeal.
-Du'a literature reaches its most lyrical form in the Munajat, or 'whispered intimate prayers' such as those of Ibn Ata Allah.
-Among the Shia schools, the Al-Sahifa al-Sajjadiyya records du'as attributed to Ali and his grandson, Ali ibn Husayn Zayn al-Abidin.
+Popular du'ā's would include Muhammad al-Jazuli's Dala'il al-Khayrat, which at its peak spread throughout the Muslim world, and Abul Hasan ash-Shadhili's Hizb al-Bahr which also had widespread appeal.
+Du'ā literature reaches its most lyrical form in the Munajat, or 'whispered intimate prayers' such as those of Ibn Ata Allah.
+Among the Shia schools, the Al-Sahifa al-Sajjadiyya (The Scripture of al-Sajjadiyya) records du'as attributed to Ali and his grandson, Ali ibn Husayn Zayn al-Abidin.